-Icy arctic air is spreading through the United States this week and, while you’re busy bundling up, don’t forget to protect your tech devices from the cold weather, too.
+While you’re busy bundling up to stay warm when icy Arctic air hits, don’t forget to protect your tech devices from the cold weather, too.

 Frigid temps can sap battery life and crack screens.
 Snow and slush — any moisture, really — can wreak havoc on batteries, circuits and speakers.
 And wild temperature swings from moving between indoor heat and outdoor cold can damage screens.